Kadal (2013 film): Casting

-Akshara Haasan, daughter of actor Kamal Haasan and actress Sarika were heavily linked to play the female lead role in August 2011 but was not signed.
+Akshara Haasan, daughter of actor Kamal Haasan and actress Sarika was heavily linked to play the female lead role in August 2011 but was not signed.
 In December 2011, reports emerged that Hindi film actress Sonam Kapoor was signed on to play the role after being convinced by her father but the news was untrue.
 Jhanvi, daughter of producer Boney Kapoor and actress Sridevi, was also considered to play the role.
 Finally in January 2012, it was revealed that Samantha was confirmed to portray the lead female role, making film Kadal her most high-profile project till date.
 After production had begun, Samantha was forced to opt out of the film in June 2012 due to her PMLE ailments.
 The ace director replaced the lead female by signing Thulasi Nair, the second daughter of actress Radha.
 Though Thulasi was auditioned for the role during the casting process, she was not selected as Ratnam opined that she was too young for the role.
 Post Samantha's exit, she was roped in.
 The child actress in Mani Ratnam's 2002 film Kannathil Muthamittal, Keerthana was approached for a role but she chose to join the film's team as an assistant director, instead.

 In November 2011, actor Arjun was signed to play a pivotal role in the film, denying reports that he would play the villain, though this was later revealed to be misdirection.
 Lakshmi Manchu would be playing a village belle in a negative shade, making her debut in Tamil films.
 Actors Pasupathy and Lal were opted for supporting roles in the film, but Lal dropped the film due to his commitments to Malayalam film Ozhimuri.
 Arvind Swamy who returned to films post twelve years, was signed to play a full-fledged role.
 Thambi Ramiah was also confirmed to be a part of the cast.
 Child artiste Saran, earlier seen in films such as Mudhal Idam and Mye, would be seen playing Gautham Karthik's childhood role.
 Theater artiste Devi would be playing the role actor Gautham's mother.
 Baby Rakshana would be playing the role of childhood Thulasi.
 Mani Ratnam roped in Nayantara for a special role in the film which was confirmed in early July 2012.
 However, the actress opted out claiming unavailability of dates and meager scope of her character in the film.
 Malayalam comedian Baiju was selected to play a supporting role.